autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 If there is a target object and there is enough space to avoid, the ego vehicle would stop at a position where an avoidance path could be generated; this is called the [yield manuever](#yield-maneuver).
 On the other hand, where there is not enough space, this module has nothing to do and the [obstacle cruise planner](../../autoware_obstacle_cruise_planner/README.md) would be in charge of the object.

-#### There seems to be an avoidance path, though the vehicle stops.
+#### There seems to be an avoidance path, but the vehicle stops.
 What is happening?

-This situation occurs when the module is operating in AUTO mode and the target object is ambiguous or when operated in MANUAL mode.
+This situation occurs when the module is operating in AUTO mode and the target object is ambiguous or when operating in MANUAL mode.
 The generated avoidance path is presented as a candidate and requires operator approval before execution.
-If the operator does not approve the path the ego vehicle would stop where it is possible to generate a avoidance path.
+If the operator does not approve the path the ego vehicle would stop where it is possible to generate an avoidance path.

 ### Operation